A's beat Astros, hand Greinke first loss

 Montas was pulled after five innings, charged with two runs on six hits.
 He walked one and struck out four.

-Protecting a two-run lead, A's left-hander Jake Diekman pitched a 1-2-3 sixth before closer Liam Hendricks pitched around an Aledmys Diaz pinch-hit single in a scoreless seventh for his 11th save.
+Protecting a two-run lead, A's left-hander Jake Diekman pitched a 1-2-3 sixth before closer Liam Hendriks pitched around an Aledmys Diaz pinch-hit single in a scoreless seventh for his 11th save.

 Attempting to prevent the Astros from losing a sixth straight, Greinke went six innings, allowing a season-high four runs and seven hits.
 He walked one and struck out six.